Michigan football running back CJ Stokes enters transfer portal

 BUSY TIME: Harbaugh and U-M football have so much to do, before even getting to Alabama

-Stokes climbed the ranks quickly and became the No. 3 back for much of his true freshman 2022 season when he ran 55 times for 273 yards (5.0 yards per attempt) and scored a touchdown against Hawaii.
-His arrow was trending up at that time when standout running back Blake Corum went down at the half against Illinois and he came in and took over as the primary ball carrier and ran a career-high 11 times for 36 yards.
+Stokes climbed the ranks quickly and became the No. 3 back for much of his true freshman 2022 season, when he ran 55 times for 273 yards (5 yards per attempt).
+He scored a touchdown against Hawaii.
+His arrow was trending up when starter Blake Corum went down at the half against Illinois.
+Stokes took over as the primary ball-carrier and ran a career-high 11 times for 36 yards.

 [ MUST LISTEN: Make "Hail Yes!" your go-to Michigan Wolverines podcast, available anywhere you listen to podcasts (Apple, Spotify) ]

-However this season, the 5-foot-10, 205-pound tailback was never able to get going in the same way.
-A Columbia, South Carolina native, Stokes ran twice for six yards in the season-opener vs. East Carolina and carried the ball twice for two yards against UNLV, but did not see the field after that.
+Stokes, 5 feet 10 and 205 pounds, was never able to get going this season.
+A Columbia, South Carolina native, Stokes ran twice for six yards in the opener vs. East Carolina, and carried the ball twice for two yards against UNLV, but did not see the field after that.

 TRENDING: Michigan football transfer portal: Names to know, players to watch

-That didn't appear to leave much of a role for Stokes and it certainly didn't help matters he was ruled out in the Big Ten availability report for undisclosed reasons from Week 3 to Week 11.
-Though he didn't appear on the report in either of the final two regular season games or the Big Ten championship game, he never took the field.
+That didn't appear to leave much of a role for Stokes and it certainly didn't help matters he was ruled out in the Big Ten availability report for undisclosed reasons from Weeks 3-11.
+He did not appear on the report in either of the final two regular season games or the Big Ten championship game, but never saw action.

 There will certainly be more opportunity for a new running back next year with Corum having already announced he's going to the NFL and the same decision by Edwards appearing only a formality, but Stokes is ready to see what else is out there.

-While that will leave opportunity for this year's freshmen tandem of Benjamin Hall and Cole Cabana as well as guys like Leon Franklin and Tavierre Dunlap, don't be surprised to see the Wolverines acquire a ball carrier in the same way they appear to have just lost one.
+While that will leave opportunity for this year's freshmen tandem of Benjamin Hall and Cole Cabana, and Leon Franklin and Tavierre Dunlap, don't be surprised to see the Wolverines acquire a runner in the same way they appear to have just lost one.

 FBS players have from Dec.
 4 to Jan.
 2, 2024 to enter their name in the portal during the NCAA’s fall window.